Dc0d1ng/Capstone-projectG/README.md

 # Project Title

-R0ll 4 Games
+Roll 4 Games

 ## Overview

 What is your app?

-Sometimes we end in a situation where we're with friends and have some time to use/spend, but you don't have an idea on which game to play or you want to try something new
+Sometimes we end in a situation where we're with friends and have spare time to spend, but you don't have an idea on which game to play or you want to try something new

-Enter R0ll 4 Games, your board games selector/randomizer!
+Enter Roll 4 Games, your board games selector/randomizer!

 ### Problem